adityashrm21/adityashrm21.github.io/_posts/2018-10-2-Restricted-Boltzmann-Machines.md

 ### How do Restricted Boltzmann Machines work?

-In an RBM, we have a symmetric bipartite graph where no two units within a same group are connected.
+In an RBM, we have a symmetric bipartite graph where no two units within the same group are connected.
 Multiple RBMs can also be `stacked` and can be fine-tuned through the process of gradient descent and back-propagation.
-Such a network is called as a Deep Belief Network.
+Such a network is called a Deep Belief Network.
 Although RBMs are occasionally used, most people in the deep-learning community have started replacing their use with General Adversarial Networks or Variational Autoencoders.

 RBM is a Stochastic Neural Network which means that each neuron will have some random behavior when activated.
 There are two other layers of bias units (hidden bias and visible bias) in an RBM.
 This is what makes RBMs different from autoencoders.
 The hidden bias RBM produce the activation on the forward pass and the visible bias helps RBM to reconstruct the input during a backward pass.
 The reconstructed input is always different from the actual input as there are no connections among the visible units and therefore, no way of transferring information among themselves.